daisykbrown/pai789_final_project/README.md

 As temperatures increase, communities across the globe are expected to experience more extreme weather events.
 In North Carolina, the state currently experiences both coastal and inland flooding, and is expected to have more flood events due to climate change.
 Smaller, lower-resourced populations are specifically going to experience the brunt of climate impacts because as these communities experience more natural disasters, residents and employers leave and their tax bases dwindle, thus making it harder to fund basic services.

 This repository investigates Columbus County in North Carolina, but future work can utilize the resources included as a foundation to expand to other counties in the state.
-The main unit of analysis is the building data found via the North Carolina Spatial Data Download.
+The main unit of analysis is the building centroid data found via the North Carolina Spatial Data Download, which is explained in further detail below.
 This repository was created with the goal of helping policy makers and communities better understand their flood risk as well as the communities who live near and within floodplains.

 This repository uses data from Federal Emergency Management Agency (FEMA), the state of North Carolina, and the U.S. Census Bureau to calculate: